faizal08/Nesto_Automation_Framework/README.md

 5. View Test Reports :

-1.Look at the project file tree on the left.
+Look at the project file tree on the left --> Open the reports folder --> Right-click on Nesto_Automation_Report.html --> Select Open in Browser Chrome --> You can view report like given Below
-2.Open the reports folder.
-3.Right-click on Nesto_Automation_Report.html.
-4.Select Open in Browser -> Chrome
-5.You can view report like given Below

 ![Test Report Screenshot](report_screenshot.png)